- ICH GCP

 Implantation of the GORE GDI High Device Configuration

-Unilateral implantation of one of two different configurations of the GORE GDI
+Unilateral implantation of one of three different configurations of the GORE GDI

 Experimental: Gore GDI Low Device Arm